-- 1. Provide the following information for the grant point-of-contact.
+1. Provide the following information for the grant point-of-contact.
 This person must be an employee of the applicant.

-- o Name
+- \circ Name

 - o Title

 - o Address

-- o Telephone number
+- Telephone number

-- o Email address
+- Email address

-- 2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
+2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
 A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
 Note: The fiscal agent must be an eligible applicant for the program.

-List all subrecipients

-Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
+- If yes, list all subrecipients. - Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
 Part 200, as well as all project deliverables.